The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Tips for Crafting Impactful Lent Sermons

-- Connect with Your Congregation: Like Jesus, your members will spend Lent wandering through the wilderness, fighting temptations.
+- Connect With Your Congregation: Like Jesus, your members will spend Lent wandering through the wilderness, fighting temptations.
 Connect the sermons to their struggles and assure them that they are not alone.

 - Use Relevant Illustrations: Relatable stories and examples help your congregation grasp complex spiritual concepts